-Eerie tales and creepy events of the past for our autumn souls - for Halloween or a different kind of bedtime story.
-We have a separate article on Budapest's cemeteries as well. .
+Eerie tales and creepy events of the past for our autumn souls, Halloween - or a different kind of bedtime story.

-At the beginning of the 20st century, every year on August 20th, at about 1pm the owners saw two handcuffed skeletons coming down very slowly from the stairs and vanish through the ceiling of the "Elephant room".
-Many thought that this had something to do with the constructions of 1889 - the ceilings were unusually low and there was a collection of 12 stuffed elephant heads staring straight into your soul.
-In 1943 - when the shelters were built underground, the cellars of the houses were connected with the caves, a now dry fountain from the Turkish era (16-th-17th c.) was found here - along with two skeletons, their hands tied together.
-The pit above the fountain led straight to the strange part - above the ground floor, which happened to be above the Elephant Room.
-This strange part was was basically the underfloor heating of the first floor which was terminated in 1950.
-The family was obviously so freaked out by this revelation that people prayed for their souls at Matthias church.
-Even though they could never find out who those skeletons really were, the ghosts haven't appeared ever since.
+At the beginning of the 20st century, every year on August 20th, at about 1pm the owners of an apartment in the Buda Castle quarter used to see two handcuffed skeletons coming down from the stairs very slowly and vanish through the ceiling of the "Elephant room".
+Many thought that this had something to do with the constructions of 1889 - the ceilings were unusually low and the collection of 12 stuffed elephant heads staring straight into your soul didn't help either.
+In 1943 - when the shelters were built underground, the cellars of the houses were connected with the caves.
+One day, a now dry fountain from the Turkish era (16th-17th c.) was found here - along with two skeletons, their hands tied together (surprise!).
+The pit above the fountain led straight above the ground floor, which happened to be above the Elephant Room.
+This was was basically the underfloor heating of the first floor which hasn't been in use since 1950.
+The family was obviously so freaked out by this revelation that they moved out asap.
+Strangers prayed for their souls at Matthias church - you get the idea how much everyone was taken aback by the revelations.
+Even though they could never find out who those skeletons really were, the ghosts haven't appeared ever since - and neither have the owners.

 The Suicide Capital of Europe

 After WWI and the financial crash, Budapest was nicknamed the Suicide Capital of Europe.
 Many were depressed, hopeless and tired, among them a former coffeehouse waiter named Gyula Antal.
-One night in March 1926, he entered Emke café on the corner of Rákóczi út and Erzsébet körút.
-He was well-dressed, wore fur.
-He sat down at the corner table, ordered some wine, asked for paper, a pencil and ruler .
-He started drawing squares.
+One night in March 1926, he entered Emke café on the corner of Rákóczi street and Erzsébet ringroad.
+He was well-dressed, wore fur, seemed to be a normal dude.
+He sat down at the corner table, ordered some wine, asked for paper, a pencil and a ruler and started drawing squares.
 Once he was finished he wrote something at the bottom of the paper.
-Then, he asked for the key of the phone booth.
+Then he asked for the key of the phone booth.

 He tried to make a phone call - without success.
 He tried again.
 Nothing.
+Again.
 And again.
-And again.
 An hour or so had passed when the cloak room lady heard a bang from the toilet.
 Boom.
 Another one.
+Boom.
 She rushed inside immediately only to find him on the cold floor, blood flowing incessantly from his head and chest.

 An envelope titled "The reason of my suicide" along with a crossword puzzle were hidden in his pocket.
 It read: "If you solve the crossword puzzle, you'll know the exact reason for my suicide".

-The first crossword puzzle had been introduced to Hungary slightly over a year before, so this was yet another weirdly creative way of leaving a message behind.
+The first crossword puzzle had only been introduced to Hungary slightly over a year before, so this counted as a weirdly creative way of leaving a message behind.

-Some said there was no need to reveal the truth because people have given up hope to solve the mysteries of life.
-They prefered to solve their own riddles instead.
+Some said there was no need to reveal the truth because people have given up hope to solve the mysteries of life anyway and they prefered to solve their own "riddles" instead.

-The police took the crossword puzzle to its headquarters on the night of the tragedy.
-They found out that he was 25 years old, lived in Pest, got evicted from his apartment and had been unemployed for quite a while before his death.
+The police took the crossword puzzle to its headquarters on the night of the tragedy and found out that the victim was 25 years old, lived in Pest, got evicted from his apartment and had been unemployed for quite a while before his death.
 What they didn't manage to find out was the exact reason behind his suicide.
 The crossword puzzle he created was never solved and never seen again.
+(Too bad because we were all dying to know the reason why..)

 There is a haunted house in an industrial area of Budapest, trams and trains pass by in close proximity.
 (Seems like a great catch!)
 The first bad sign was that its construction didn't exactly go as smoothly as planned.
-Tools disappeared, allegedly invisible hands pushed workers sometimes.. when the first residents moved in at the beginning of the 70s, even stranger things started to happen.
-TVs and radios would switch on and off for no reason, the owners could hear steps and weird noises, creaking, screaming..
+Tools disappeared, invisible hands pushed workers towards the edge sometimes..
+You could blame this on the booze, hell, even forgetfulness.
+But, get this, when the first residents moved in at the beginning of the 70s, even stranger things started to happen.
+Allegedly TVs and radios would switch on and off for no reason, the owners could hear steps and weird noises, creaking, screaming..
 Countless sleepless nights had passed until they finally found out that the entire house was built on a former graveyard.
-That maybe explained the paranormal activities.. around 80 small cemeteries were closed down and even though the remaining bones of the departed were allegedly all moved to a new place, some were left behind or came back to chase away the intruders from the place they had called home long before they arrived.
+Whoops.
+That maybe explained the paranormal activities.. around 80 small cemeteries were closed down and even though the remaining bones of the departed were supposedly all moved to a new place, some were left behind or came back to chase away the intruders from the place they had called home long before the others have arrived.

 Gloomy Sunday is a killer song - literally.
 Also known as the Hungarian suicide song, it is believed that many people took their own lives while listening to it.
 It wasn't banned from radio stations in the USA, but it was in England - BBC only lifted the ban in 2002.

 Rezső Seress composed the music in 1933, at the time of the Great Depression.
 Maybe he was concerned about the world.
 Maybe he was feeling depressed, maybe both.
-The original lyrics were titled The world is ending - it was about war.
-This was forgotten probably because his poet friend, László Jávor wrote the really melancholic version called Sad Sunday.
+The original lyrics were titled The world is ending - the song was about war.
+This probably sank into oblivion because his poet friend, László Jávor wrote the really melancholic version called Sad Sunday.
 In this one, the singer is heartbroken after a breakup, so much that he wants to die.
 Eventually, this became more popular.

 Although Gloomy Sunday was first recorded in English in 1936, Billie Holiday's 1941 version turned out to be the most well-known one in English speaking countries.
-Elvis Costello, Sarah McLachlan and Heather Nova have recorded it recently.
+Elvis Costello, Sarah McLachlan and Heather Nova have recorded it as well.

 Sam Lewis' lyrics referred to suicide: